ADAPT-uiuc/tglite/docs/source/api/python/tglite.block.rst

 TBlock captures 1-hop relationships between node/time pairs and their neighbors for doing computations. :ref:`Figure
 <tblock figure>` shows the internal structure of a TBlock and the doubly-linked list design with next and prev pointing
 to sampled neighbors' TBlock.
-To learn more about how to use TBlock, please refer to the :ref:`tutorial <tutorial-tblock>`.
+To have a general idea of how TBlock works, please refer to the :ref:`tutorial <tutorial-tblock>`.

 .. _tblock figure:
 .. figure:: ../../img/tblock-structure.png